Kirkpatrick's Four-Level Training Evaluation Model

 This is where Kirkpatrick's Four-Level Training Evaluation Model can help you objectively analyze the effectiveness and impact of your training, so that you can improve it in the future.

 In this article, we'll look at each of the four levels of the Kirkpatrick model, and we'll examine how you can apply the model to evaluate training.
 We'll also look at some of the situations where it may not be useful.

-Donald Kirkpatrick, Professor Emeritus at the University of Wisconsin and past president of the American Society for Training and Development (ASTD), first published his Four-Level Training Evaluation Model in 1959, in the US Training and Development Journal.
+Donald Kirkpatrick, Professor Emeritus at the University of Wisconsin and past president of the American Society for Training and Development (ATD), first published his Four-Level Training Evaluation Model in 1959, in the U.S. Training and Development Journal.

-The model was then updated in 1975, and again in 1994, when he published his best-known work, "Evaluating Training Programs."
+The model was then updated in 1975, and again in 1993, when he published his best-known work, "Evaluating Training Programs."
 (This was developed later by Donald and his son, James, and then James and his wife, Wendy Kayser Kirkpatrick.)

 The four levels are: